Student Health Center FAQs

 All registered Canisius students are eligible for nurses and physician services in the Student Health Center regardless of race, religion, national origin, marital status, health insurance status, veterans status, sex, age, ability to pay, sexual identity or disability.
 Faculty, administrators, staff, and visitors can be seen by the nurse for first aid.

 All sick and injury visits are free of charge.
 Student Health does charge a fee for physical examinations, immunizations and TB blood test.
+Please contact the office for fee schedules.

 Students are responsible for payment at time of services.